The Station piazza works

 A vibrant new space

-The temporary lawn and pathway between The Station and Market Street Lawn is being replaced with sculpted garden beds, shady trees, seating, new paving and picnic space.
-The result will be an attractive and inviting continuous link between two of Newcastle’s premier public spaces.
+The space between Market Street Lawn and the former Newcastle Station bus depot has been transformed into exciting new public domain with sculpted garden beds, shady trees, seating, new paving and picnic space.
+The result is an attractive and inviting continuous link between two of Newcastle’s premier public spaces.

-A new plaza will replace the former bus depot, creating a versatile community space that connects The Station with the waterfront.
-Interpretive features will tell the stories of the site’s Aboriginal and European history.
+The new piazza replacing the former bus depot, creates a versatile community space that connects The Station with the waterfront.
+Interpretive art features tell the stories of the site’s Aboriginal and European history.